Rey092/django_svelte_combo/README.md

 To initialize the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/username/project.git`
+1. Clone the repository: `git clone https://github.com/Rey092/django_svelte_combo .`
-2. Navigate to the project directory: `cd project`
-3. Install the requirements: `pip install -r requirements.txt`
+2. Install the requirements: `poetry install`
-4. Initialize the project: `make init`
+3. Initialize the project: `make init`
-5. Run the server: `make run`
+4. Run the server: `make run`

 ## Commands